 ABC cycle counts use the 80/20 rule where 80% of your inventory results come from 20% of your products.
 This should be the area where inaccuracies are more likely to occur and where the majority of counts take place.

-Once you decide which technique you are going to use, this is how create the inventory categories:
+Once you decide which technique you are going to use, this is how to create the inventory categories:

 Group A: High-value/usage products (70%) and 10% of your physical inventory